Wumpf/wgpu-profiler/README.md

 ```

 `GpuProfiler` reads the device features on first use:

-if your wgpu device doesn't have `wgpu::Features::TIMESTAMP_QUERY` enabled, it won't attempt to emit any timer queries.
+* `wgpu::Features::TIMESTAMP_QUERY` is required to emit any timer queries.
-Similarly, if `wgpu::Features::WRITE_TIMESTAMP_INSIDE_PASSES` is not present, no queries will be issued from inside passes.
+  * Alone, this allows you to use timestamp writes on pass definition as done by `Scope::scoped_compute_pass`/`Scope::scoped_render_pass`
+* `wgpu::Features::TIMESTAMP_QUERY_INSIDE_ENCODERS` is required to issue queries at any point within encoders.
+* `wgpu::Features::TIMESTAMP_QUERY_INSIDE_PASSES` is required to issue queries at any point within passes.

 Wgpu-profiler needs to insert buffer copy commands, so when you're done with an encoder and won't do any more profiling scopes on it, you need to resolve the queries:
 ```rust